 It’s the climax of the 1975 hit Three Days of the Condor.
 On a Manhattan sidewalk fugitive CIA analyst Robert Redford, having outgunned his assassins, confronts his double-dealing boss, who demands he join the sinister plot to control the world’s oil.
 No way, Redford says, he’s already blown the whistle.
 And the camera pans across the street where a truckload of newsprint is being delivered—to The New York Times.
 Game over.

-Ahh, Hollywood.
-But what really happens when you’re a major league whistleblower?
+Hooray for Hollywood.
+Now, would you like to know what really happens when you’re a major league whistleblower?

 Say you’ve acquired sensitive documents of huge public importance, very hush-hush.
-Although it’s bound to annoy powerful people and may expose you to reprisal, you deliver them to the world’s mightiest news media, including The New York Times, which use them in sensational articles that have worldwide impact.
+Although this is bound to annoy powerful people and may expose you to reprisal, you download them to the mightiest news media on earth, including The New York Times, which use them in sensational articles that have worldwide impact.

 The Condor’s triumphant fourth day?
 Well, no. Sure you’ve handed over official secrets of global significance at considerable personal risk.
 That’s not enough.
 You’ve also got to be charming.
 Make sure your clothes are laundered and wrinkle-free.
 You may be living out of a backpack and pulling impossible hours culling data, but don’t forget to bathe regularly.
 And even if one of the organizations you’ve given this material to violates the conditions you set, don’t you dare get angry.

 And know this: That every conversation you have with the reporters you’re working with, every snarky comment they make about you, every detail of your collaboration, may be used in a high-profile account of the whole affair that will portray you as a peevish, contemptuous, slouching, disheveled, foul-smelling, paranoid, self-serving, manipulative, volatile ideologue.